HenryJBorthwick/rust-mandelbrot-set-explorer/REPORT.md

 ### wasm-module

-The Rust WebAssembly module performs the core mathematical computations of the Mandelbrot set.
+Performs core mathematical computations of the Mandelbrot set.

-The generation of the Mandelbrot set begins with mapping each pixel to a point in the complex plane.
-For each point c, we perform the iterative calculation z = z² + c, starting with z = 0.
+The generation of the Mandelbrot set starts with mapping each pixel to a point on the complex plane.
+For each point c, perform the iterative calculation z = z² + c, starting with z = 0.
 The number of iterations before |z| exceeds 2 determines whether the point is in the set and its colouring.

 The computation flow works as follows:

-1. The module receives viewport parameters (width, height, zoom, center coordinates) from JavaScript
+1. Module fed viewport parameters (width, height, zoom, center coordinates) from JavaScript
 2. For each pixel coordinate (x, y), it:
    - Maps the pixel to complex coordinates using viewport transformations
    - Performs the Mandelbrot iteration loop (z = z² + c)
    - Tracks iteration count and escape velocity
-3. The resulting data is stored in a pre-allocated RGBA buffer:
+3. Resulting data stored in a pre-allocated RGBA buffer:
    - Buffer size is calculated as width × height × 4 (for R,G,B,A channels)
    - Points inside the set (reaching max iterations) are coloured black
    - Points outside are coloured based on escape velocity using HSV color space

-Color processing involves converting iteration counts to visually appealing colors:
+Color processing involves processing iteration counts to visual colors:

 - HSV color space is used for smooth transitions
 - Hue is calculated from normalized iteration count
-- Different color schemes modify the HSV parameters differently:
+- Different color schemes change the HSV parameters:
   - Rainbow: Full hue rotation (0-360°)
   - Fire: Limited hue range (0-60°) with high saturation
   - Ocean: Blue-cyan range (180-240°) with varying brightness